joebertj/awesh/README.md

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────┐
 │                                awesh System Architecture                        │
-│                          "AI by default, Bash when I mean Bash"                │
+│                          "Bash by default, AI to augment as needed"            │
 │                             4-Component Architecture                           │
 └─────────────────────────────────────────────────────────────────────────────────┘